CIS-Projects-in-CS-S21/pro-fiscal/README.md

 - `.\env\Scripts\activate.bat`
 - `pip install -r requirements.txt`
 - `cd fiscal`
+    - pro-fiscal/fiscal
 - `npm install`

 The virtual environment can be deactivated using `deactivate env`.

+## Running:

+- Activate the python venv
+- `cd fiscal`
+    - pro-fiscal/fiscal
+- `python manage.py runserver`
+    - The command for python 3.8 may be different on your system

 # Project overview